 Sometimes you might come across traditional squat toilets, especially in the rural areas.
 If you have to use them, just remember to stand over the basin and squat down facing the hood of the toilet.
 Make sure both feet are down and don’t tiptoe.
 You don’t want to lose your balance.

 Bear in mind that toilet etiquette is very important in Japan, so make sure you keep it clean and tidy after use.

 13. English isn’t widely spoken (or written) in Japan

 Even though millions of tourists visit Japan every year, it may surprise you that English is not widely spoken amongst the locals.
 Except in major tourist areas, English signages are also not as readily available.
 This may pose some challenges to communication or for getting around in Japan, but it’s one that the Japanese always handle with patience and good humor.
 Sometimes the person may understand you, but are a little shy to respond in English.
 Try not to interrupt when he/ she is thinking about an answer.
 Of course, it always useful if you could learn a few basic Japanese phrases before you go.

 Some of the older public restrooms do not have paper towel dispensers or electric hand blowing machines.
 Japanese have a custom of carrying handkerchief (and pocket tissue) in their pocket or purse.
 You may need to use it to dry your hands at public restrooms, office buildings, and schools.

 15. Crossing your legs

-You may notice, for example in a formal setting or on a train, that Japanese do not sit with their legs crossed.
+You may notice, for example in a formal setting or on a train, that the Japanese do not sit with their legs crossed.
 Not even their ankles.
 It is considered disrespectful to the people around you.
-Instead, Japanese sit up straight with their feet planted on the ground, especially when sitting across from someone.
+Instead, the Japanese sit up straight with their feet planted on the ground, especially when sitting across from someone.

 It may not be an easy thing to remember as a tourist when it is so natural to cross your legs or ankles.
 However, remember not to cross your legs and be mindful of others when you are on crowded subways and trains.